rekmand/invest/README.md

 ### Usage

 Open your web browser and navigate to `http://localhost:8000` (or the port your server is running on).
-The application will load and display the investment dashboard.

 ## Project Structure

-*   `index.html`: Main HTML file, extensively styled with Tailwind CSS for a modern and responsive design.
+*   `index.html`: The main HTML file for the application.
-*   `css/styles.css`: Contains custom CSS for animations (fade-in, slide-up) and minimal overrides, complementing Tailwind CSS.
+*   `css/styles.css`: Custom CSS for animations and styles not covered by Tailwind CSS.
-*   `js/`: Contains JavaScript files for dynamic content and interactivity.
+*   `js/`: Contains the JavaScript files:
-    *   `marketSummary.js`: Fetches and displays market summary data.
-    *   `script.js`: Main script to initialize data fetching and handle UI interactions.
+    *   `script.js`: Main script for initializing the application and handling UI interactions.
+    *   `marketSummary.js`: Fetches and displays the market summary data and charts.
-    *   `topFunds.js`: Fetches and displays top mutual funds data.
+    *   `topFunds.js`: Fetches and displays the top mutual funds.
+    *   `calculators.js`: Provides the logic for the investment calculators.
-*   `images/`: Contains project images (logo, financial planning image).
+*   `images/`: Contains images used in the application.
-*   `apiinfo.txt`: Documents the backend API endpoints.
-*   `support.md`: Provides detailed explanations of each script/file, API usage, and HTML sections, including notes on Tailwind CSS integration.
+*   `.github/workflows/static.yml`: GitHub Actions workflow for automatic deployment to GitHub Pages.

+## Deployment

+This project is automatically deployed to GitHub Pages whenever changes are pushed to the `main` branch.
+The deployment process is managed by the `.github/workflows/static.yml` file.

-## Support Documentation
+## Support

-For a detailed explanation of each file, API usage, and the structure of the HTML, please refer to the `support.md` file in the project root.
+For more detailed documentation on the project structure, API usage, and code, please refer to the `support.md` file.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-[Specify your license here, e.g., MIT License]